ccie18643/PyBGP/README.md

 # PyBGP - Python BGP project

-Basic BGP implementation in Python for educational purposes.
+Python / Asyncio based BGP implementation.
 At this time it fully supports Finite State Machine and its able to open and maintain connectivity to BGP peer in either passive or active mode.
-Connection collision detection is already implemented so its able to drop less desired connection if two of them form simultaneously.
-Project written in Python using Asyncio.
+Connection collision detection is already implemented so it's able to drop less desired connection if two of them form simultaneously.
 Can support connectivity to multiple peers at the same time.

-Next to do is implementation of BGP updates.
+#### Already implemented:

+ - TX/RX Network IO - running as coroutine
+ - Finite State Machine - running as coroutine
+ - Event system with message queuing
+ - Passive and Active connectivity with collision detection mechanism
+ - Ability to maintain simultaneous connectivity with multiple peers

+#### Work in progress:

+ - BGP Updates

+#### Next steps:

+ - Implementing fully functional Route Reflector

 ### Comunication with three BGP peers